AaronLeoCooper/angular-guidebook/src/assets/md/guide/angular-cli.md

 ```

-## Angular CLI Config

-One of the caveats that some framework management CLI tools come with is that
-they limit the amount of customisation possible to the development or
-build steps.
+## Full configuration control

-The Angular team have thought about this problem, and in response, they've
+The Angular team have thought about the limitations that using a CLI imposes,
-built their CLI tool to accept a configuration file to allow the developer to
+and in response, they've built their CLI tool to accept a configuration file
-alter some of the features of the tool, extending its usefulness and giving
+to allow the developer to alter some of the features of the tool, extending
-less of a reason to need to eject the tool after setting up a project.

-## Gain full configuration control
+its usefulness in real-world projects.

-As a last resort, the tool does still offer the `ng eject` command if you do
+As a last resort however, the tool does still offer the `ng eject` command if you
-decide to remove it and maintain the complete set of raw configurations
+do decide to remove it and maintain the complete set of raw configuration
-yourself, however.
+yourself.